Daily Sun News

 Opinion

-The 2017 Legislative session begins Monday, and with it comes the continued battle over K-12 education funding.
+A recent article in The Daily Sun (“Gun measure should be a no-go,” Dec.
+16) took me to task for sponsoring legislation that, from an outsider’s point of view, appears to create a new law allowing for firearms in stadiums and convention centers.

-Time for nation to REIN in regulators
+Time to allow ATV-use in cities

-I’ve written a book chapter and a lot of columns over the years on the Regulations from the Executive In Need of Scrutiny (REINS) Act — a profoundly simple, powerful bill that would require regulators and bureaucrats to get their most expensive rules approved by Congress before they could take effect.
+It’s winter time.
+And across the nation, many residents of towns similar to ours are using their snowmobiles and all-terrain vehicles to get to work, the store, restaurants and other places.

 Daily Sun social